Steven H. Levine

 Mr. Levine received his BA in economics from Brandeis University and his MBA in finance from Columbia Business School.

-Expert Report of Matthew P. O’Loughlin and Steven H. Levine on behalf of a natural gas producer in an arbitration proceeding regarding the pricing provisions in a natural gas supply contract.
+Expert Report and Rebuttal Report of Steven H. Levine on behalf of a midstream company’s marketing affiliate in an arbitration proceeding regarding a contract dispute with a natural gas producer, May 13, 2022, and June 24, 2022.